KwekuQ22/MvcMovie/README.txt

 0945 Tested the app
 1020 tried to add the ratings view but i got an sql error so i undid what i did

+2025-02-05
+0845 Added search but it gave me an error
+0854 Fixed the error by commenting out an index code in MoviesController.cs 0906 Added the search bar
+0915 Added search by genre
+0930 Added search by genre to the index view
+0938 Tested the app and it works
+1011 Added the Ratings field and tested it
+1029 Added the validation
+1035 Completed all parts